Setup007/HowToBeAHero-WikiToPdf/README.md

 ```

 Running the Node.js Express server which will request HTML from the Parsoid server and handle the HTML-template creation:
+Open another command prompt in project root and execute:
 ```
 node index.js
 ```